syntax-tree/hast/readme.md

 The reason for introducing a new “virtual” DOM is primarily:

-*   The DOM is very heavy to implement outside of the browser;
-    a lean, stripped down virtual DOM can be used everywhere;
+*   The DOM is very heavy to implement outside of the browser, a lean and stripped down virtual DOM can be used everywhere
-*   Most virtual DOMs do not focus on ease of use in transformations;
+*   Most virtual DOMs do not focus on ease of use in transformations
-*   Other virtual DOMs cannot represent the syntax of HTML in its entirety, think comments, document types, and character data;
+*   Other virtual DOMs cannot represent the syntax of HTML in its entirety, think comments, document types, and character data
-*   Neither HTML nor virtual DOMs focus on positional information.
+*   Neither HTML nor virtual DOMs focus on positional information

 **HAST** is a subset of [Unist][], and implemented by [rehype][].